arpitbisane22/Wordpress-K8s-AWS-Ansible/README.md

 → ec2 is an ansible module that helps in launching the AWS-instances.

 → add_host is an ansible module that helps us to add IP dynamically in a temporary inventory variable. hostname holds the public IP of the instances.

 → wait_for is another ansible module that helps in checking whether the instances are ready.
 The public DNS of the instances can be used to check whether SSH service has started on port number 22 or not.
 Once the Instance is ready to do SSH the next module will be executed.

-## Ansible tasks file for configuring Kubernetes-Master-Node
+## Ansible tasks file of Controller Role for configuring Kubernetes-Master-Node

 1. Master nodes and Worker nodes requires docker containers.
 The master node needs containers for running different services, while clients launches different pods on the worker node.